Preparing for Alabama’s New Mental Health Consent Laws: What Therapists Need to Know

 Documentation Requirements

-• Maintain current consent forms for all students receiving services
+• Maintain detailed consent records for all minors

-• Document emergency situations and rationale for services without consent
+• Document emergency circumstances when providing services without consent

-• Ensure records compliance with FERPA and state requirements
+• Ensure compliance with HIPAA and state confidentiality laws

 • Recognize when external referrals are necessary